sovashrestha/portfolio/TableauMVP@Creighton.md

 I gathered users feedback and satifaction scores to guauge the effectiveness and identifies areas for improvement or optimization.

 ## RESULTS
-By implementing this MVP, we not only enhanced data visualization capabities but users were able to access to key insights 80% faster - i.e.
+By implementing this MVP, we not only enhanced data visualization capabilities but users were able to access to key insights 80% faster - i.e.
 Imagine you have a magic book that tells you all the secrets about your favorite game.
 Before, you had to wait a long time to find the secrets you wanted.
 But now, with some magic changes, you can find those secrets much faster.
 Instead of taking a whole hour, it only takes 12 minutes!
 So, you can get to the fun parts of the game much quicker and have more time to play.